Attriumph/2019-Web-Developement/CSS3/CSS.md

   * Specificity: how specific is your selector -- we can use speficicity calculator
   * Importance:
   * Source order: link source order

+## Font

+* for font-family, if the name is mutiple words, we need use qutation marks.
+* common attributes: line-height, font-style, font-weight, font-family
+* Ways to  make sure that a user always sees the same font on a website:
+  - 1. One way is to actually include a font file that you have on your computer with all your website files.
+  - 2. use google font

+## Critical Render Path

+## Flexbox

+* Good way to pratice it :http://flexboxfroggy.com/

+## CSS3

+- Transition and transforom: Good place to learn](https://robots.thoughtbot.com/transitions-and-transforms)
+- Place to see attributes if support can be found [browser support]( https://www.w3schools.com/csSref/css3_browsersupport.asp) and [can I use](https://www.w3schools.com/csSref/css3_browsersupport.asp)